 Figure 1: Flowchart depicting inclusion criteria and number of patients included in the development phase of the model.

-Data linkage, based on the unique identity numbers assigned to all Swedish residents (Ludvigsson et al. 2009), were used to collect data from a variety of sources, as previously described by Cnudde et al. (2016).
+Data linkage, based on the 10-digit identity numbers assigned to all Swedish residents (Ludvigsson et al. 2009), were used to collect data from a variety of sources, as previously described by Cnudde et al. (2016).

-Age, sex, body mass index (BMI), ASA class, type of hospital (university/county/rural/private) and year of surgery were collected from SHAR, with a completeness of 96-98 % (Kärrholm et al. 2019).
+Age, sex, body mass index (BMI), ASA grade, type of hospital (university/county/rural/private) and year of surgery were collected from the SHAR which has a completeness of 96-98 % (Kärrholm et al. 2019).
 Data on education level (low/middle/high) and civil status (married/un-married/divorced/widow[er]), were collected from the longitudinal integration database for health insurance and labor market studies from Statistics Sweden (Ludvigsson et al. 2019).
-The Swedish National Patient Register was used for comorbidity data during one year before surgery.
-The register contains all relevant diagnoses coded by ICD-10, as well as admissions and discharge dates for in- and outpatient visits in all private and public hospitals (Ludvigsson et al. 2011).
+The Swedish National Patient Register was used to assess comorbidities during the year preceding index surgery.
+This register contains all relevant diagnoses coded by ICD-10, as well as dates of admission and discharge for in- and outpatient episodes in all private and public hospitals (Ludvigsson et al. 2011).
 Death dates were linked from the national population register.

-Comorbidity was recognized by individual ICD-10 grouped into 17 categories according to CCI (Charlson et al. 1987; Deyo, Cherkin, and Ciol 1992; Quan et al. 2005) and 31 categories according to ECI (Elixhauser et al. 1998; Quan et al. 2005).
+Comorbidity was defined by individual ICD-10 codes grouped into 17 categories according to CCI (Charlson et al. 1987; Deyo, Cherkin, and Ciol 1992; Quan et al. 2005) and 31 categories according to ECI (Elixhauser et al. 1998; Quan et al. 2005).
 Patients with no recorded hospital visits during one year before surgery, were assumed to have no comorbidity.

 Table 1: Categorization of individual Charlson (CCI) and Elixhauser (ECI) comorbidities into broader comorbidities.